 Here’s the thing, though- your kids don’t have to become world-famous celebrities, politicians, or scientists to change the world.
 Remember, it takes countless individuals working together to enact change.
-Key word, individuals.
+Keyword, individuals.

 What does “raising them right” entail?
-While that may mean different things to everyone, to me it means raising kids who are kind, compassionate, and respectful towards all people.
+While that may mean different things to everyone, to me it means raising kids who are kind, compassionate, and respectful toward all people.
 Kids with a strong sense of empathy and a willingness to help others.
 Basically, kids who will make this world a much brighter place.
 Let’s talk about some things we can do to ensure that happens.

-Teach your kids to respect other cultures
+1. Teach your kids to respect other cultures

 We all know that teaching our kids about other cultures is important, but it’s even more important to make sure that they respect them.
 Part of that means making sure we’re not appropriating someone else’s important traditions.
-Maybe you have good intentions when you and your kids make your own headdresses to learn about Native Americans, but that head piece is actually part of a sacred tradition.
+Maybe you have good intentions when you and your kids make your own headdresses to learn about Native Americans, but that headpiece is actually part of a sacred tradition.

 If you’re having a hard time imagining the harm of such things, try to think about your own important cultural traditions.
 For example, if you’re Catholic, imagine how you would feel if someone served Communion to teach their kids about your traditions.

-Value compassion above being right
+2. Value compassion above being right

 Instead, the next time your kids learn something the hard way (rather than just taking your word for it that it’s a bad idea) react with empathy.
-Remember, you learned many lessons the hard way, too.
+Remember, you learned many lessons the hard way, too, a

-Make kindness a priority every day
+3. Make kindness a priority every day

 We tend to view random acts of kindness as something to do during the holidays only.
-Maybe we volunteer at a soup kitchen on Thanksgiving, or a adopt a family for Christmas.
+Maybe we volunteer at a soup kitchen on Thanksgiving or “adopt” a family for Christmas.
 While those are wonderful ideas, spreading kindness isn’t just a box to tick off on a list of holiday traditions.

 Here’s the good news- you don’t have to spend money to teach your kids about compassion.
 Remember, being kind has nothing to do with opening your wallet and everything to do with opening your heart.
 Maybe start a family dinner tradition where everyone talks about something kind that they either did or witnessed that day.
 If you need some help getting inspired, try reading these great books that teach kids about kindness.

-Talk to each other, not at each other
+4. Talk to each other, not at each other

 If we can’t learn to truly listen to each other, we can’t change the world.
 If we all work together to fix this on a personal level, we’ll raise a generation that actually knows how to truly engage with each other.

 Make a family rule that only one person can speak at a time and no one can interrupt them.
 Use the “talking stick” method.
 The person holding the stick gets to speak.
 Whatever method you choose, actively listen.
-Don’t just zone off until your son finishes telling you all about his new Minecraft world.
-Only by showing him that you respect what he has to say can he learn to respect what you have to say.
+Don’t just zone out until your son finishes telling you all about his new Minecraft world.
+Look at him while he’s speaking.

-Ask them how they would change the world
+5. Ask them how they would change the world

+We adults seriously underestimate just how smart and insightful our children are, just like the adults in our lives once underestimated how insightful we were.
 One of the greatest things you can do to raise kids that will change the world is to simply ask them how they’d change it.
 Kids see things so much differently than we do.

-If your kids are a little older, say preteens and teenagers, ask them what they would do to change things.
+If your kids are a little older, say preteens and teenagers, you can get a bit more detailed and look at the bigger problems in the world, then ask them what they would do to change things.
 Perhaps more importantly, ask them what we can do to leave a better world for them.

-Be a good role model
+6. Be a good role model

 We can’t keep pushing things off to the next generation, hoping that they’ll make the changes we want to see.
 We need to do better now.
 Maybe, if we get it right, our kids won’t have to change the world.
 They’ll just have to keep the momentum going.